Singhrituraj114/Attenance-Management-System/README.md

 If you come across any bugs or issues while using the website, please let me know.
 I'll be happy to help you solve them.
 So go ahead, have fun coding, and enjoy the experience!

-Happy coding and have a blast!

-Cheers, Gc